whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Healthy Cultures Were the Norm for Millions of Years.md

 For a while I wondered how healthy cultures could keep prisoners of war if they don't have prisons.
 I also had heard of healthy cultures killing their captives -- how does that square with being a culture based on generosity and integrity?

-There are three ways to deal with captives that allow a nation to maintain a baseline of mutual respect: release the captive, kill them, or integrate them and treat them respectfully.
+There are three ways to deal with captives that allow a nation to maintain a baseline of mutual respect internally: release the captive, kill them, or integrate them and treat them respectfully.

 People of healthy cultures have openly acknowledged that they treat their captives with respect, as that baseline of mutual respect really does apply to anyone within the culture.
 Sioux man Ohiyesa wrote, "It was a point of honor in the old days to treat a captive with kindness."